mikelambert/optional-django/README.md

 [![Build Status](https://travis-ci.org/markfinger/optional-django.svg?branch=master)](https://travis-ci.org/markfinger/optional-django)

-Utils for apps to provide optional support for django applications.
+Utils for providing optional support for django.

 In short, this is a grab bag of utils to shim around environments which may or may not include a configured version of django.